composite

 This database will serve as an aid to individuals doing genealogical research on families from this area.
 It will include individuals: who lived in the Manors; who were born, baptized, married or died in the Manors; who worshiped in the churches in the Manors.

-The database will be a work in progress and now contains information from records through to the 1850s.
+The database is a work in progress.
 It will take months if not years to build a comprehensive picture of all the families in the Manors to the end of the 1800s.
 It will improve as more data is found, corrections are made and primary sources are added.
 Researchers using the data found in this database should check the sources indicated to determine the level of confidence which can be placed on the information being looked at.

 Main Records In The Database